House sparrow: Variation

 Some variation is seen in the 12 subspecies of house sparrows, which are divided into two groups, the Oriental P. d. indicus group, and the Palaearctic P. d. domesticus group.
 Birds of the P. d. domesticus group have grey cheeks, while P. d. indicus group birds have white cheeks, as well as bright colouration on the crown, a smaller bill, and a longer black bib.
 The subspecies P. d. tingitanus differs little from the nominate subspecies, except in the worn breeding plumage of the male, in which the head is speckled with black and underparts are paler.
 P. d. balearoibericus is slightly paler than the nominate, but darker than P. d. bibilicus.
 P. d. bibilicus is paler than most subspecies, but has the grey cheeks of P. d. domesticus group birds.
 The similar P. d. persicus is paler and smaller, and P. d. niloticus is nearly identical but smaller.
 Of the less widespread P. d. indicus group subspecies, P. d. hyrcanus is larger than P. d. indicus, P. d. hufufae is paler, P. d. bactrianus is larger and paler, and P. d. parkini is larger and darker with more black on the breast than any other subspecies.

 Identification

 The house sparrow can be confused with a number of other seed-eating birds, especially its relatives in the genus Passer.
 Many of these relatives are smaller, with an appearance that is neater or "cuter", as with the Dead Sea sparrow.
-The dull-coloured female can often not be distinguished from other females, and is nearly identical to those of the Spanish and Italian sparrows.
+The light brown-coloured female can often not be distinguished from other females, and is nearly identical to those of the Spanish and Italian sparrows.
 The Eurasian tree sparrow is smaller and slenderer with a chestnut crown and a black patch on each cheek.
 The male Spanish sparrow and Italian sparrow are distinguished by their chestnut crowns.
 The Sind sparrow is very similar but smaller, with less black on the male's throat and a distinct pale supercilium on the female.